 Abstract

-Title: Elective Freezing of embryos versus Fresh embryo transfer in In-vitro fertilisation – A multicentre randomised controlled trial in the UK (E-Freeze)

 STUDY QUESTION

-Does a policy of elective freezing of embryos, followed by frozen embryo transfer result in a higher healthy baby rate, after first embryo transfer, and is it more cost effective when compared with the current policy of transferring fresh embryos?
+Does a policy of elective freezing of embryos, followed by frozen embryo transfer result in a higher healthy baby rate, after first embryo transfer, when compared with the current policy of transferring fresh embryos?
+AUTHOR: edited because the study questions should be a single question, limited to the primary objective of the study only.
+Is the editing acceptable?

 SUMMARY ANSWER

-This study, though limited by sample size, provides no evidence to support the adoption of a routine policy of elective freeze in preference of fresh embryo transfer in order to improve IVF effectiveness in obtaining a healthy baby and reduce cost after first embryo transfer.
+This study, although limited by sample size, provides no evidence to support the adoption of a routine policy of elective freeze in preference to fresh embryo transfer in order to improve IVF effectiveness in obtaining a healthy baby.

-WHAT IS ALREADY KNOWN
+WHAT IS KNOWN ALREADY

-The policy of freezing all embryos followed by frozen embryo transfer (FET) is associated with a higher live birth rate for high responders but a similar/lower live birth after first embryo transfer and cumulative live birth rate for normal responders.
-FET is associated with a lower risk of ovarian hyperstimulation (OHSS), preterm delivery and low birth weight babies but a higher risk of large babies and pre-eclampsia.
-There is also uncertainty about long term outcomes, hence shifting to a policy of elective freezing for all remains controversial given the delay in treatment and extra costs involved in freezing all embryos.
+The policy of freezing all embryos followed by frozen embryo transfer is associated with a higher live birth rate for high responders but a similar/lower live birth after first embryo transfer and cumulative live birth rate for normal responders.
+FET is associated with a lower risk of ovarian hyperstimulation syndrome (OHSS), preterm delivery and low birth weight babies but a higher risk of large babies and pre-eclampsia.
+There is also uncertainty about long-term outcomes, hence shifting to a policy of elective freezing for all remains controversial given the delay in treatment and extra costs involved in freezing all embryos.

 STUDY DESIGN, SIZE, DURATION

-A pragmatic two arm parallel randomised trial was conducted across 18 clinics in the UK from 2016-19.
+A pragmatic two arm parallel randomised controlled trial (E-Freeze) was conducted across 18 clinics in the UK from 2016 to 2019.
 A total of 619 couples were randomised (309 to elective freeze/310 to fresh).
-The primary outcome was healthy baby after first embryo transfer (term singleton live birth with appropriate weight for gestation); secondary outcomes included OHSS, live birth, clinical pregnancy, pregnancy complications and cost effectiveness.
+The primary outcome was a healthy baby after first embryo transfer (term, singleton live birth with appropriate weight for gestation); secondary outcomes included OHSS, live birth, clinical pregnancy, pregnancy complications and cost effectiveness.

 PARTICIPANTS/MATERIALS, SETTING, METHODS